Student Teaching: Internship

 Process for Interns:

-- Indicate your desire to participate by completing the Internship Certificate section of the UofSC Aiken Internship application, due by Internship Certificate.
+- Indicate your desire to participate by completing the Internship Certificate section of the USC Aiken Internship application, due by Internship Certificate.

 - School of Education faculty will review applicants for demonstrated evidence in the areas of knowledge, skills, and dispositions that indicate the applicant is exceedingly prepared for this advanced challenge.
 Recommendations will be made to the dean for final approval.

 - Interested applicants will attend a mandatory meeting to discuss the program and help them make an informed decision concerning participation.

 - The School of Education must receive passing scores for the Praxis PLT and Subject Assessment test(s) before the stated deadline.